-The criteria, principles and ethical codes that guide each section of our mission are collected in our document Policy of the Archival Film Collections of the Swedish Film Institute.
+The criteria, principles and ethical codes which guide our work are collected in the document Policy of the Archival Film Collections of the Swedish Film Institute.
 We are a member of the international federation of film archives, FIAF, and of the federation of European film archives ACE.

-In order to ensure that Sweden's film heritage may also be accessed by future generations, we preserve our films in specially designed cold-storage vaults for maximum longevity.
-For further information on our storage facilities, read more under Conservation.
+In order to ensure that Sweden's film heritage may also be accessed by future generations, our films are preserved in specially designed analogue and digital storage facilities.
+For further information, read more under Conservation.

 Films that are damaged or incomplete need to be restored and duplicated before they can be presented again.
-For further information on our restoration and duplication activities, read more under Preservation.
+For further information on our restoration and duplication activities, read more under Analogue preservation and duplication.

-The films in the collections are also made available for research thanks to our collaboration with the National Library.
-Rights holders access elements from the collections for purposes of digitization and the making of new copies in various formats.
+The films in the collections are also made available for research thanks to our collaboration with the National Library of Sweden.
+Rights holders access elements from the collections for purposes of making of new copies in various formats.
 Read more under Accessing the collections.

 The restored version of "Flickan i frack" (Karin Swanström, 1926) was first screened in June, 2008. ©1925 AB Svensk Filmindustri.